To use your own styles, please:

 However, please exercise caution.
 The bar for visionaries is higher than ever.

-If it's 8 PM and you boldly proclaim that in 8 minutes all watches will suddenly show 8:08, do not expect others to be impressed and ask for a joint photo.
-If you're at Starbucks and accurately foretell that some stranger will yell your name without warning and hand you a hot beverage, do not expect hearty applause and cries of, "Wow!
+If it's 8 PM and you boldly proclaim that in 8 minutes all watches will suddenly show 8:08, do not expect others to be impressed and ask for a photo.
+If you're at Starbucks and foretell that some stranger will yell your name without warning and hand you a hot beverage, do not expect hearty applause and cheers of, "Wow!
 Amazing!
 Encore!"
-If you do this multiple times in an attempt to enlighten mortals about your otherworldy talent, do not expect people to appreciate your genius but rather expect a meeting with the manager who will politely ask you to leave and never come back.
+If you do this too many times, do not expect people to appreciate your genius but rather expect a meeting with the Starbucks shift manager who will politely ask you to leave and never come back.
 Finally, if you prophesize that sprinting out of restaurants without paying would cause waiters to shout angrily and call the police, this is no longer hailed as "seeing the future" but instead treated as "breaking the law."

 If your homeboy Confucius were alive today, would he still be a philosopher?

 Nope.
 Not practical.
 Modern philosophers are poor.
 They need to choose between french fries and salted caramel ice cream when dining out.
 And that would trigger an avalanche of unhealthy philosophizing about why they majored in a subject that can't support bare essentials like salted caramel ice cream.